 Retail expert Kaleigh Moore agrees:

 “One thing I think we’ll continue to see increase is more dynamic visual content on product pages.
-Rather than static images alone, brands are beginning to integrate more gifs, videos, and 360-degree product views so that shoppers get as much visual context as possible.
+Rather than static images alone, brands are beginning to integrate more gifs, product videos, and 360-degree product views so that shoppers get as much visual context as possible.

 This helps overcome the obstacle to purchase around not being able to see/touch/feel the item in person.”